Modern Slavery Statement

 - Sample check a number of smaller suppliers based on risk identification to ensure adherence to the Modern Slavery Act

-This statement has been approved by Richard Greenway, Finance Director for the financial year ending 31 December 2021.
+This statement has been approved by Richard Greenway, Chief Financial Officer for the financial year ending 31 December 2022.

 This statement will be reviewed and updated every year.